Benito Juarez Community Academy

-Benito Juarez Community Academy, (commonly known as Juarez High School), is a public 4–year high school in the Pilsen neighborhood on the west side of Chicago, Illinois, United States.
+Benito Juarez Community Academy, (commonly known as Juarez High School; abbreviated BJCA), is a public four-year high school in the Pilsen neighborhood on the west side of Chicago, Illinois, United States.
 Juarez is named for Mexican president Benito Pablo Juárez García.
 The school is a part of the Chicago Public Schools (CPS) district.
-As of 2014 it is the largest high school in Pilsen.
-It was designed by architect Pedro Ramírez Vázquez.
+As of 2014, it has been recognized as the largest high school in Pilsen.
+The building was designed by architect Pedro Ramírez Vázquez.

 The school was proposed to the Chicago Board of Education multiple times but ultimately rejected.
 This led to protests and boycotts from many Mexican students and families.
 Finally, in June 1974, the Chicago Board of Education approved $8.9 million in funding to build a high school in Pilsen.
 Benito Juarez Community Academy opened in 1977 and as of 2017 has a 94 percent Latino student body.
 The school is decorated with murals and statues that portray Mexican culture and famous leaders.

 History

 Prior to the opening of Juarez, Pilsen area students attended Carter Harrison Technical High School.
 The Pilsen community asked for a senior high school of their own since the students had to cross gang territory to get to Harrison.
 Other factors included racial tensions at Harrison itself and Pilsen parents worrying about their children getting into trouble away from their watch.
 A March 1972 boycott of two area schools, the Froebel branch of Harrison and Jirka School, from Mexican origin people gave impetus to have Juarez built.

 Teresa Fraga, Mary Gonzales and Raquel Guerrero are the three founding mothers of Benito Juarez Community High School.
 Gonzales was the head of the Pilsen Neighbors group.
 In the late 1960s, the three mothers shared concerns for their own children when the only public high school available was Harrison High school.
 Harrison high school was located in a neighborhood plagued with gang territory and racial tension between African Americans and Mexican Americans.
 The mothers wanted a safe and conducive school for Spanish speaking students.

 In June 1973 the Chicago Board of Education approved the construction of Juarez, and the board selected the location in September of that year.
-In June 1974, Chicago’s Board of Education approved $8.9 million in funding to build a high school in Pilsen.
+In June 1974, Chicago's Board of Education approved $8.9 million in funding to build a high school in Pilsen.
 By September 1974, due to business owners wanting to increase the final payments made out to them from the loss of their businesses and factory workers who themselves were parents not wishing to lose their jobs, CPS had not yet begun construction of Juarez; this prompted area parents and students to protest and ask the workers and business owners to reconsider their stances.
 Additional boycotts and use of "freedom schools" instead of the regular public schools occurred.
 In 1975 CPS acquired the land and in 1976 it selected the architect.